wavemotion-dave/A8DS/readme.md

 great job compared to the original Atari BIOS.
 I generally stick with the open source Altirra BIOS if it works but you can switch it on a per-game basis in the Options menu.

-Do not ask me about rom files, I don't have them.
+Do not ask me about rom files, you will be propmptly ignored.
 A search with Google will certainly help you.

 Copyright: